 Discover the grim history of St. Augustine’s Old Jail After Dark with an all new tour.
 This 45-minute chilling experience allows visitors to participate in an actual paranormal investigation of the city’s most haunted building.
 Put your ghost-hunting skills to the test in this brand new intimate experience and prepare yourself for a spine tingling night you’ll never forget!
-Offered Thursdays - Sundays at 8:30 p.m. and 9:30 p.m.
-Tickets and more information available on their website.
+Investigations offered nightly.
+Please check the website calendar for times and availability.

 Things to See & Do in Old Town

 And while you’re in the heart of Old Town, be sure to take in some of St. Augustine’s other signature sights in this unique area.

 At the Oldest Store Museum, you can watch clerks, a butcher and a “snake oil” salesman demonstrate the latest “technologies” for turn-of-the-century living, including a goat-powered washing machine and various tonics.

 At the St. Augustine History Museum, scan artifacts and previously unpublished photos to learn about the history of St. Augustine and Florida under Spanish and British rule.

 And at the Spice & Tea Exchange, pick from a wide range of exotic spices, teas, olives oils, extracts and more to take a taste of St. Augustine back home.